TurkeyMcMac/ts3d/README.md

 I have tried to make this project as portable as possible across systems which implement POSIX.1-2008.
 The only shared library dependencies are the standard library, the standard math library, and libcurses.
+The two standard libraries, as their names suggest, are required to be installed by the POSIX/C standard. libcurses will almost definitely by installed on your system.
+If it is not, it should be available through your package manager.